jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 {{< youtube P3X4jALZG_w >}}

 > Because getting to know a person also means to get to know their shortcomigs, their flaws, their internal obstacles that are holding them back, or negatively impact their lives in other way...
-In situation like these, it hard to ignore the urge to step in ... but the thing about trying to help in this way is that, more often than not depending on what exactly is going on, the part that we are trying to change is not so much the external situaiton of the person in trouble but rather their interior, something inside their character.
-You know, if only they would let us erase their bad habits, unburden them from their traumas, if only they would let us fix what is broken then they would be saved, they would be happy again.
+In situation like these, it hard to ignore the urge to step in ... but the thing about trying to help in this way is that, more often than not depending on what exactly is going on, the part that we are trying to change is not so much the external situation of the person in trouble but rather their interior, something inside their character.
+You know, if only they would let us erase their bad habits, unburden them from their traumas, if only they would let us fix what is broken, then they would be saved, they would be happy again.
 >
 > For it is true, we can seldom help those closest to us.
 Either we don't know what part of ourselves to give or, more often than not the part we have to give is not wanted.
 >
 > No one truly suffers alone.
 Stading by, watching helpessly as someone close to us slips away, it is not easy.
 >
 > We rely so much on those who are closest to us, but in the end, there is a part, an essence to them that we cannnot reach, that is theirs alone.
 And that is ok.
-Because even though they may not be ours to save, asn Norman Maclean's father concluded, they will always be ours to love.
+Because even though they may not be ours to save, as Norman Maclean's father concluded, they will always be ours to love.
 >
 >And so it is those we live with and shoul know, who elude us.
 But we can still love them, we can love completely without complete understanding.
 >